-Melanie holds a Master of Fine Arts (2010) from RMIT University, Melbourne, and a Graduate Certificate in Information Management (2017).
+Melanie holds a Master of Fine Arts (2010) from RMIT University, Melbourne, and a Graduate Certificate in Information Management (2017) from RMIT University and specialist training in Managing and Preserving Photographs, Film and Sound (2021) from the University of Dundee, Scotland.

 Melanie has exhibited her work extensively in Australia and internationally.
-She has been awarded grants from Australia Council for the Arts, Australia-Thailand Institute, Victorian Multicultural Commission and RMIT University and residencies in Australia, Finland, France, Italy, Spain and Thailand.
+She has been awarded grants from Australia Council for the Arts, Australia-Thailand Institute, Ministry of Culture (Government of Catalonia), Victorian Multicultural Commission and RMIT University and residencies in Australia, Finland, France, Italy, Spain and Thailand.

 –